A time of crisis

 - more compliant societies (often with less civil liberties); and

 The main reason for Asia’s success is that they acted early and with the full gamut of targeted interventions, especially the widespread testing of suspected cases.
 Countries that do not, or cannot, do something similar are at risk of much more extensive outbreaks.
 The cruel feedback loop is that the worse the outbreak becomes in a country, the exponentially more difficult it becomes to control.
-And as it overwhelms the healthcare system, the worse the disease’s infection fatality ratio is likely to become.
+And as it overwhelms the healthcare system, the worse the disease’s infection fatality rate is likely to become.

 - Being further from the epicentre, it had more time to take decisive action early on.